 Cruger-dePeyster Plantation Sugar Mill Ruins

 Take a 360-degree panoramic virtual tour of the Cruger-dePeyster Plantation Sugar Mill Ruins in New Smyrna Beach, Florida.
 Make sure to click through all twenty two 360-degree images in the self guided virtual tour below to explore around the sugar mill ruins.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 Click here to view it in fullscreen.